MariumAZ/Zenly-tests/NTP-server/README.md

 ## Introduction

+Every device in the network will have an internal clock.
+These internal clocks will track both the time and the date

 Network Time Protocol (NTP) is a protocol used to synchronize computer clock times in a network.
 It belongs to and is one of the oldest parts of the TCP/IP protocol suite.
 The term NTP applies to both the protocol and the client-server programs that run on computers.